ahill818/ou-website/content/authors/vicens/_index.md

   #   link: https://github.com
 ---

-Marina joined the group in the summer of 2024.
-Marina is co-supervised by Dr. Hill and Dr. Amy McGovern.
-Marina is focusing on developing AI systems for extreme weather predictions, including extreme rainfall.
+Dr. Vicens-Miquel joined the School of Meteorology in Summer 2024 and is a postdoctoral research associate working under the guidance of Dr. Amy McGovern and Dr. Aaron Hill.
+Her postdoctoral research focuses on enhancing the accuracy, uncertainty quantification, and explainability of extreme precipitation predictions through advanced machine-learning techniques.

+Dr. Vicens-Miquel holds a double major BS in Computer Science and Mathematics, as well as a Ph.D. in Geospatial Computer Science from Texas A&M University-Corpus Christi.
+Her doctoral research concentrated on applying machine learning to coastal studies, with a particular focus on predicting coastal inundation.